 If someone took court action against you, you may have a CCJ on your credit file.
 This is recorded on your file which could affect the chances of you getting credit.
 When lenders will see this on your record, they would immediately consider you a credit risk.
-Whether you’ll get approved for a loan or not would depend on the status of the CCJ.
+Whether you’ll get approved for a cheap loan or not would depend on the status of the CCJ.
 If it has been satisfied, it would mean that there is a very good chance that you can still take out a loan.

 There are lenders who would be willing to extend a loan to you, depending on what type of CCJ is on your credit file.
-However, since you’re a high-risk borrower, you can expect that the interest rates involved will be rather high, so expect a loan that is going to be rather expensive.
+However, since you’re a high-risk borrower, you can expect that the interest rates involved will be rather high, so expect an easy loan that is going to be rather expensive.
 In addition, the lender will likely need you to provide them with some form of security or a guarantor before approving the loan.